 In addition, the transparency created by the Code will contribute to an environment of trust and create a high default level of data protection in the European cloud computing market.

 CSPs must ensure personal data is processed in accordance with the EU Data Protection Directive, its national transpositions and subsequent EU data protection laws, in particular the General Data Protection Regulation and any further European data protection legislation.

-When adhering to this Code of Conduct, CSPs commit to the Code's requirements and practices.
+When adhering to the EU Cloud Code of Conduct, CSPs commit to the Code's requirements and practices.
 Consequently, cloud customers can be more confident of how the CSP has implemented data protection measures in compliance with applicable laws.
-CSPs whose adherence to the Code has been published in the public register may choose to publicly show their adherence by using the trusted Code of Conduct mark.
+CSPs whose adherence to the Code has been published in the public register may choose to publicly show their adherence by using the trusted EU Cloud Code of Conduct mark.

 Media & Press

 Read why the EU Code of Conduct is uniquely positioned and is open to cloud service providers of all sizes and from all cloud sectors.

 We are pleased to announce that IBM has signed up 24 new services to the EU Cloud Code of Conduct.
 The services join IBM’s SoftLayer and Bluemix Infrastructure services which were signed up to The EU Cloud Code of Conduct earlier.
 The adherences are currently under evaluation.
 Read IBM’s statement here: